pairinteraction/pairinteraction/README.md

 Pairinteraction is released under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 The Apache License 2.0 has been approved by the Free Software Foundation and the Open Source Initiative and is [compatible with the GNU General Public License version 3 (GPLv3)](https://www.gnu.org/licenses/license-list.html#apache2).

-Note that not all files in this repository belong to the pairinteraction project.  `FindEigen3.cmake` is part of the Eigen project and the submodules link to their host repositories.
+Note that not all files in this repository belong to the pairinteraction project.
+The submodules link to their host repositories.
 The individual licenses apply.

 [travis-svg]: https://travis-ci.org/pairinteraction/pairinteraction.svg?branch=master
 [travis-link]: https://travis-ci.org/pairinteraction/pairinteraction